bkushigian/bkushigian.github.io/_posts/2024-07-06-poker-diaries-volume-2.md

 </div>

 In this way we can get quick high-level visualizations of spots to better understand them.
-I'll talk more about some of Pious's capabilities in the next post.
+I can also compare different sims (in fact, the plots above comparing range checks and range bets against a mixing strategy were made using Pious).
+I'll talk more about some of Pious's capabilities in the next post, and show how I am using it to strategy build.

 [play-optimal-poker]: https://www.thinkingpoker.net/poker-books/
 [piosolver]:https://piosolver.com/